eclipse-ankaios/ank-sdk-rust/CONTRIBUTING.md

 - **Docs updated**: Make sure any changes and additions are appropriately included into the design and user documentation.
 - **Rust coding guidelines**: Make sure to follow the [Rust coding guidelines for this project](https://eclipse-ankaios.github.io/ankaios/main/development/rust-coding-guidelines/).
 - **Unit verification strategy**: Unit tests have been created according to the [unit verification strategy](https://eclipse-ankaios.github.io/ankaios/main/development/unit-verification/).

+If a version change is required in the PR, use the [update_version.sh](./tools/update_version.sh) script to update the version.

 ## Communication